ClickHouse/ClickHouse/docs/en/query_language/alter.md

 The query creates backup almost instantly (but first it waits for the current queries to the corresponding table to finish running).

-At first, the backup does not take any space on the disk.
-As the system works, the backup can take disk space, as data is modified.
-If the backup is made for old enough data, it does not take space on the disk.

-Another way to create a local backup is to copy data from the `/var/lib/clickhouse/data/database/table` directory manually.
-Note that you should do it when the server isn't running.
-Otherwise, race conditions are possible when copying directories with files being added or changed, and the backup may be inconsistent.
-Copy the data when the server is not running – then the resulting data will be the same as after the `ALTER TABLE t FREEZE PARTITION` query.

 `ALTER TABLE t FREEZE PARTITION` copies only the data, not table metadata.
 To make a backup of table metadata, copy the file `/var/lib/clickhouse/metadata/database/table.sql`

-To add the data to a table from a backup, do the following:
+To restore data from a backup, do the following:

 1. Create the table if it does not exist.
 To view the query, use the .sql file (replace `ATTACH` in it with `CREATE`).
 2. Copy the data from the `data/database/table/` directory inside the backup to the `/var/lib/clickhouse/data/database/table/detached/` directory.
 3. Run `ALTER TABLE t ATTACH PARTITION` queries to add the data to a table.

-Restoring from a backup does not require stopping the server.
+Restoring from a backup doesn't require stopping the server.

+For more information about backups and restoring data, see the [Data Backup](../operations/backup.md) section.

 #### FETCH PARTITION {#alter_fetch-partition}